nyorain/vil/architecture.md

 `vil::Command` (see [commands.hpp](src/command/commands.hpp)) is our internal representation of a single command added to a command buffer.
-When the application records a command buffer, we build a list (in truth: rather a hierachy) of these objects for multiple purposes:
+When the application records a command buffer, we build a list (in truth: rather a hierarchy) of these objects for multiple purposes:
 - Viewing the recorded command buffer and its state in gui
 - Knowing what the command buffer does, e.g. the image layout transitions